fluentlabs-xyz/fluentbase/README.md

 ## Don't use on production

 Fluentbase is an experimental development that is still work in progress.
-All bindings, methods and namings inside codebase are not standardized and can be changes significantly.
-Also the codebase is not audited and not fully tested, that can cause potential vulnerabilities or crashes.
+All bindings, methods and namings inside codebase are not standardized and can be changed significantly.
+Also, the codebase is not audited and not fully tested, that can cause potential vulnerabilities or crashes.

 ## Modules